Generic Name: pyrimethamine (PIR-i-METH-a-meen)

 - Your doctor may also prescribe another medicine called folinic acid (leucovorin calcium) to take along with Daraprim.

-- To clear up your infection completely, continue using Daraprim for the full course of treatment even if you feel better in a few days.
+- Continue using Daraprim for the full course of treatment even if you feel better in a few days.

 - If you miss a dose of Daraprim, take it as soon as possible.
 If it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
 Do not take 2 doses at once.